yesodweb/yesod-cookbook/Persistent-entity-syntax.md

 ## SafeToRemove

 This is intended to be used as part of a deprecation of a field, after `MigrationOnly` has been used usually.
 This works somewhat as a superset of the functionality of MigrationOnly.
 In addition, the field will be removed from the database if it is present.
 Note that this is a destructive change which you are marking as safe.

+## Constraints

+Migration will remove any manual constraints from your tables.
+Exception: constraints whose names begin with the string `__manual_` (which starts with two underscores) will be preserved.